 GWAPP is a community based not-for-profit 501(c)(3) group created by community organizations, religious institutions and concerned citizens from the Greenpoint/Williamsburg communities dedicated to the development of parks and public access on the Greenpoint waterfront.
 Building upon its successful defeat of two power plants on the East River, GWAPP is dedicated to assisting the community in promoting and monitoring any development that impacts the Greenpoint waterfront.

 In April 2000, an array of civic groups and outraged citizens spontaneously came together to defeat Con Edison’s misguided plans to build a 500-megawatt power plant in the heart of Greenpoint/Williamsburg.
 In a moving display of popular willpower, the GWAPP coalition triumphed, and then rapidly transformed itself into the organization our community long dreamed would some day come into being: a common meeting place for our besieged community to share vital information and plan concrete action, not as a jumble of differing interests, but as a united front.
 A subsequent victory included defeat of a second power plant being developed by TransGas Energy.
 GWAPP also played a vital role in the 2005 rezoning of the Williamsburg and Greenpoint waterfronts.

 For many years our community has demanded the city stop treating us as a junkyard and industrial wasteland.
 We have demanded access to our beautiful waterfront, an end to toxic nightmares and the right for our children to grow up in a healthy environment.
 Our community continues to come together to make Greenpoint the envy of urban planners everywhere and to bequeath to our children the safe and beautiful neighborhood they deserve.
-A strong, united GWAPP can and will make this plan a reality.

 Today, we face new challenges.
 Get involved today!